Nathewal: History

 Lai Kaushal Jathere is a shrine in the village, which had been constructed in the past, to commemorate and show respect to the ancestors of the village.

 Present

 The sarpanch of the village is Jeet Ram and the panch are Lucky Kaushal, Satnam Rai, Boota Ram.
-The present Lambardar is Rajan Kaushal.
+The present Lambardar Sarwan Ram and Rajan Kaushal.
 Pallram Rai is Chokidar.

 School

 The GPS School in Nathewal is a Government Primary school.
 This school holds the record of the most hygienic school in the Jalandhar district.
 This school is headed by Master Ajmer Singh.

 Crops

 Crops grown in this region include wheat, rice, sugar cane, vegetables, maize and barley.